Former mayor’s ‘great dismay’ at tourism centre’s closure

 “The tourist information centre and its staff offered a range of services, which are already being much missed by visitors and residents alike.”

-Campaigners will be gathering for the launch outside the town hall building on Saturday, September 5 (11am - 3pm).
+Campaigners will be gathering for the launch outside the town hall building on Saturday, September 5, from 11am to 3pm.

 If you value what this story gives you, please consider supporting the Eastern Daily Press.
 Click the link in the orange box above for details.